MainulDip/iOS-study/SwiftUI-100-Days/SwiftUI-1.md

 }
 ```

 * Note on AppStore Submission: Apple asks that you let them know why you're loading and saving data using UserDefaults.
 This also applies to the @AppStorage property wrapper.
-They just want to make sure developers aren't trying to identify users across apps.
+They just want to make sure developers aren't trying to identify users across apps

 ### Codable and Object Archiving with JSONEncoder/Decoder:
 ```swift